Layers

 Create

-To create a new animation layer, tap on the plus button in the layers panel.
+To create a new animation layer, tap on the button in the layers panel.

 To create a static image layer, first create an animation layer, then use the layers menu to convert it.